First order necessary conditions of optimality for the two dimensional Tidal dynamics system: Optimal Control Problem

-A similar calculation as in Theorem \ref{thm3.4} yields the existence of a unique weak solution to the system (\ref{adj3}) such that Using the continuity of $\p(\cdot)$ in time at $t=0$ in $\L^2(\Omega)$, we know that $\p(0)\in\L^2(\Omega)$ and hence we get Thus, we have the following Theorem.
+for a.e. $t\in[0,T]$.
+A similar calculation as in the proof of Theorem \ref{thm3.4} yields the existence of a unique weak solution to the system (\ref{adj3}) such that Using the continuity of $\p(\cdot)$ in time at $t=0$ in $\L^2(\Omega)$, we know that $\p(0)\in\L^2(\Omega)$ and hence we get Thus, we have the following Theorem, which can be proved in a similar way as that of Theorem \ref{main} with some obvious modifications.

-\begin{theorem}[Optimal initial control] Let $(\u^*,\xi^*,\U^*)\in\mathscr{A}_{\text{ad}}$ be an optimal triplet.
+\begin{theorem}[Optimal initial control] Let $(\u^*,\xi^*,\U^*)\in\mathscr{A}_{\mathrm{ad}}$ be an optimal triplet.
 Then there exists a unique weak solution $(\p,\varphi)$ of the adjoint system \eqref{adj3} satisfying \eqref{348} such that the optimal control is obtained via \eqref{in}. \end{theorem}